mrdmnd/portunus/README.md

 unless we want to hardcode every constant for every spell and every item.
 We rely on this data being available at compile time in the simulation engine code.

+### Standalone simulation engine binary
+We implement a binary that can take a text-formatted simulation configuration as an input file, and dumps a text-formatted simulation result protobuf as output.

+To build and invoke the standalone engine binary, run this:

+`bazel build simulate/engine:standalone`
+`./bazel-bin/simulate/engine/standalone $CONFIG_FILE_PATH`

 ### Simulation Service

 We implement an RPC service that receives SimulationRequests and produces